kae3g/aws-eks-alpine-nix/docs/02-meeting-alpine-and-nix/the-magic-of-nix.md

-# The Magic of Nix: Declarative Package Management 💙
+# 🌙 A Digital Garden of Infinite Possibilities
 ![Parametric Flower](parametric-flower-compressed.png)

 ## A Gentle Introduction to Nix